kbogar/p1-gym/README.md

 - Instructions on how to implement a gallery and a sign up form was taken from the Love Running project.
 - All the icons on the project were taken from Font Awesome.
 ### Media
-- The photos used for the gallery page were taken from Pexels
+- The photos used for the gallery page were taken from Pexels.
-- The photos used on home page and sign up page were taken from Unsplash
+- The photos used on home page and sign up page were taken from Unsplash.
+- The favicon icon is made by me, from favicon.cc generator.